turi-code/userguide/deployment/pipeline-ec2-hadoop.md

 - Job status is also available through normal Hadoop monitoring, as GraphLab Create submits jobs using a GraphLab YARN application.
 Logs for executions are available using Yarn logs.
 - The location of the logs is available in the job summary, which can be viewed by calling `print job`.
 You can also use [job.get_log_file_path()](https://dato.com/products/create/docs/generated/graphlab.deploy.Job.get_log_file_path.html) to get the location of the logs.
+- If you are using Hadoop in Cloudera HA mode, you need to include conf.cloudera.hdfs in your CLASSPATH environment variable.